Technical Training for Radionuclide Station Operators with SAUNA Equipment

 - The PTS travel agent will reserve, issue and send the flight tickets to the participants for the most direct and economic route;

-- The PTS will book a hotel and participants will pay the hotel themselves using their DSA, which they receive upon arrival in Uppsala; and
+- The PTS will do the hotel reservation and participants will pay the hotel themselves using their DSA which they receive upon arrival in Uppsala; and

-- Health insurance will be provided that covers the duration of the training.
+- Health insurance will be provided for the duration of the training.

 OTHER PERTINENT INFORMATION

-The training program is open only to Station Operators from invited countries
+The training program is open only for Station Operators from invited countries.